gvwilson/btt/src/retro/index.md

 by giving everyone a chance to reflect on what they've just accomplished.
-It is *not* to shame people, but it can be hard to critique someone's work without them taking it personally, so retrospectives add a few extra rules to the ones introduced for meetings in FIXME:
+It is *not* to shame people, but it can be hard to critique someone's work without them taking it personally, so retrospectives add a few extra rules to the ones introduced for meetings in [%x meetings %]:

 Get a moderator who wasn't part of the project.
 :   Someone who doesn't have a stake in the project should run the meeting.